fergald/explainer-bfcache-ccns/api.md

 ## Overview

-We propose to add an API that allows a document to declare that it must not be invalidated if certain cookies or storage keys change while it is in inactive.
+We propose to add an API that allows a document to declare that it must be invalidated
+(evicted from BFCache or prerendering cancelled) if certain cookies or storage keys change while it is in inactive.

 For example, the following JS snippet